 11 – Keep the final approver in mind.

 It is possible, if not very likely, that your report will circulate within the organization.
 So, keep in mind the final approver (s) and ask yourself if your report will be admissible to them.
 Take into account the strategic and political issues that you discovered in step 3;).

 Each survey topic has specificities and each report is unique in itself.
 When possible, try to have the structure of your report validated as soon as possible.

-Despite the title of this article, you shouldn’t help but conduct a customer survey if you don’t think you can answer these ” 12 essentials “.
+Despite the title of this article, you shouldn’t help but conduct client interviews if you don’t think you can answer these “12 essentials”.
 Be aware, however, that these are desirable items and that this list could have been much longer!

-If you want to organize a customer survey within your organization and you don’t know where to start, I can help.
+If you want to organize client interviews within your organization and you don’t know where to start, I can help.